redaelhadfi/Ai_prompts_saver/README.md

 ## Description

-AI Prompt Saver is a tool that helps developers save and organize their AI-generated prompts.
+AI Prompt Saver is a web app that helps developers save and organize their AI-generated prompts.
 With this tool, you can save and share ur prompts.

 ## Features